Cabcharge

 The Cabcharge account payment system was established in 1976 to provide taxi passengers a way to pay for taxi fares by non-cash means.
-The payment system is owned and operated by A2B Australia (formerly Cabcharge Australia), an Australian Securities Exchange listed public company.
-In the UK and Singapore, Cabcharge is operated by subsidiaries of ComfortDelGro.
+The payment system is owned and operated by A2B Australia (formerly Cabcharge Australia), part of ComfortDelGro.
+In the UK and Singapore, Cabcharge is operated by other subsidiaries of ComfortDelGro.

 Cabcharge Australia's commercial activities, in which the Cabcharge payment system is an integral part, have been controversial at times and the company has faced regular accusations of excessive charging or profiteering and predatory and anti-competitive practices.
 The company was recently subject to adverse court proceedings and a major settlement arising from these behaviours.

 Cabcharge system

 The Cabcharge system has several aspects: